smartcontracts/ethereum-book/src/markdown-pages/chapters/02__blockchains/04__fork-choice-rules.md

 4. If we only have one potential chain (no forks), then we move onto the next block.
 5. If we have more than one potential chain (a fork), then we move on to the first block of the fork with the most *total* blocks, including uncle blocks.
 4. Head back to step (2) with our current block.

+GHOST is additionally useful when block production rate is closer to network latency.
+For instance, this would be the case when network latency and block production rate are both on the order of 5-15 seconds.
+Lower ratio between the two metrics leaders to an increase in the probability that a miner fails to see a new block and instead begins to work on a lock stemming from the same parent.
+If the miner later chooses to switch their efforts to the new block, any work carried out is essentially now wasted.
+GHOST ensures that the miner can still influence the canonical chain by continuing work on their initial block.
+GHOST is typically accompanied by a reward system that compensates the producers of ommer bocks in line with the probability of such an event.

 ### GHOST vs. LCR
 GHOST often agrees with the longest-chain rule: